-Action oriented, passionate and knowledgeable.
-Daphne has over 20 years’ experience as a civilian trainer educating Law Enforcement, Public Safety Professionals, School Administrators.
+Action-oriented, passionate and knowledgeable.
+Daphne has over 20 years’ experience as a civilian trainer educating Law Enforcement, Public Safety Professionals, and School Administrators.
 She is a recognized subject matter expert on the topics of Social Media/Internet Safety, Social Media for Public Safety Agencies, Community Policing, Disaster Preparedness and Response, Communication, and Cultural Intelligence.

 Daphne was the Director of GSRCPI - the Gulf States Regional Center for Public Safety Innovation for 17 years writing and conducting training for the Department of Justice, DHS and others.
 She also served as the Executive Director of the Alabama Association of Chiefs of Police for 7 years.